Friday 3/20 - Sunday 3/22, 2020

 1950 Mass Ave Cambridge MA (map)

-Family DanceThere will be a family dance, probably either Saturday or Sunday morning.
-It will be open to everyone, not just families, but will have dances targeted at very young dancers.
+Family DanceThe family dance on Sunday morning is open to everyone, not just families, but will have dances targeted at very young dancers.

-While the rest of the weekend requires advance registration, if you want to come just for the family dance you're welcome to.
+While the rest of the weekend requires advance registration, if you want to come just for the family dance you can pay at the door.
 If you do, it's BIDA's usual $5-$15 for adults and $3 for kids.

 Open BandThere will be two open band slots, both open to anyone who would like to play.
 The slots will feel pretty different: